About the Author

 Joe Abercrombie was born in Lancaster, England, on the last day of 1974.
-He was educated at the stiflingly all-boy Lancaster Royal Grammar School, where he spent much of his time playing computer games, rolling dice, and drawing maps of places that don’t exist.
+He was educated at the stiflingly all-boy Lancaster Royal Grammar School, where he spent much of his time playing video games, rolling dice, and drawing maps of places that don’t exist.
 He went on to Manchester University to study Psychology.
-The dice and the maps stopped, but the computer games continued.
+The dice and the maps stopped, but the video games continued.
 Having long dreamed of single-handedly redefining the fantasy genre, he started to write an epic trilogy based around the misadventures of thinking man’s barbarian Logen Ninefingers.
 The result was pompous toss, and swiftly abandoned.

 Selected Interviews